 According to PWC’s annual crypto hedge fund report, the median return of crypto hedge funds in 2020 was 128%, compared to the much smaller 30% in 2019.
 This demonstrates that a lot of funds’ performances will depend on how the crypto market moves in that year – especially those tracking the price of a single asset.

 The most important thing to do when assessing what the “best performing cryptocurrency” funds are is research.
 Contact the funds’ management, consider your strategies (do you want to hold for the long term; do you just want exposure to Bitcoin without having to own any?) and assess the annual fees.

 How do funds determine what cryptocurrencies to invest in?

 There are several factors a fund manager will consider when choosing what cryptocurrencies to invest in, but the most important consideration is the fund’s stated goal for risk and return.
-For example, some funds are focused on stable long-term growth and would be more likely to consider major cryptos in the top 10 by market capitalization.
-Other funds adopt a high risk/high reward strategy designed to achieve maximum profit in a short space of time and may focus more on low-cap cryptos and ICOs.
+For example, some funds are focused on stable long-term growth and would be more likely to consider major cryptos in the top 10 by market capitalisation.
+Other funds adopt a high risk/high reward strategy designed to achieve maximum profit in a short space of time and may focus more on low-cap cryptos, margin trading and ICOs.

-The currencies and projects to invest in are chosen on the basis of in-depth analysis.
+The currencies and projects to invest in are chosen after in-depth analyses.
 Technical analysis (predicting the market by looking for patterns in price and volume charts) and fundamental analysis (determining the intrinsic value of a currency by considering economic and financial factors) can both be applied to cryptocurrencies to assess whether prices will go up or down.
 The exact process followed in each type of analysis is beyond the scope of this article, so do your own research to find out exactly what’s involved.